unboundedsystems/adapt/docs/developer_setup.md

 ## Setting up CI for your fork

+If you'd like to run the complete set of CI tests on branches in your own GitLab fork of Adapt, follow these instructions.

 1. Create a GitLab CI runner

     To add a new runner on your workspace system (or any Linux system):